dd32/td-gh-ex/readme.txt

 	Changelog
 -----------------------------------------------------------------------------

+Version 1.1.4
+- Fixed:   Function thinkup_input_wptitle() removed as it causes issues with page title when posts are assigned to homepage.

 Version 1.1.3
 - Updated: Functions used to add additional image sizes are now child theme compatible.
 Allows user to override to fix rare http error.